ingadhoc/sale/sale_stock_ux/README.rst

 Several Improvements to sales:

 #.
-Add delivery status on sales
+Shows delivery status in the sale tree view
 #.
 Add filter related to the delivery status for sale orders and sales order lines views
 #.
 Add a filter name "Pickings" in sale order view to search by delivery order name.
 #.
 Add field "qty_to_deliver" in the sale lines view.